Anaminus/roblox-data/info/json-format.md

 Notes about this doc:

 - `bool`, `int`, `string`, `null` indicate that a value is of the given type.
-- `...` indicates that an array may contain more of the previous values.
+- `...` indicates that an array may contain 0 or more of the previous values.
 - `|` indicates one value or the other is possible.

 ## Header